ee-application-software/SEIS-2023-ee-application-tactics-rep-pkg/README.md

-# The Forgotten Research Path with a Vicious Cycle: A Systematic Review of Energy Efficient Software Tactics
+# A Systematic Review of Energy Efficient Software Tactics
 This repository is a companion page for the following submission.

 Anonymous authors, blinded for review.
 2023.
 The Forgotten Research Path with a Vicious Cycle: A Systematic Review of Energy Efficient Software Tactics.
 SEIS - Software Engineering in Society.